rmsk2/nfcplaylist/README.md

 In the `ids` "section" you can configure which cards are used as `function cards` as specified by their id.
 As written above the card ids of DESFire and other cards known to this software can de determined using `id_gen.py`.
 The ids of cards which are identified by their ATR only is determined by their position in the list `ALL_ATRS` contained in the module `nfcplaylistconsts.py`.
+You can automate the assignment of function cards by using the tool `func_cards.py`.

 The "section" `size` specifies the size of the UI in pixels as well as the font sizes used for displaying text.
 Finally the "key"
 `wait_reader_sec` determines how long the software waits for the reader to become ready.
 The messages displayed on the UI can